art-from-the-machine/Mantella/README.md

 https://youtu.be/_mZFkTchwEo

+Just to note, the PapyrusUtil issue mentioned can be resolved by installing the VR version of the file (under "Miscellaneous") if you are a VR user.

 ### Skyrim
 As Mantella accesses and writes to files within your Skyrim folder, it is unlikely to work correctly if you have Skyrim stored in Program Files.
 Please ensure that you have Skyrim stored outside of this folder (Such as C:\Games\Steam for example).